bcdev/h2ops/{{ cookiecutter.folder_name }}/README.md

 ## Accessing/Viewing these services in Pycharm

 If you are a Pycharm user, you are amazing!

+If not, please consider using it as it provides a lot of functionalities in its community version.

 Now, let's use one of its features called Services.
 It is a small hexagonal button with the play icon inside it.
 You will find it in one of the tool windows.